CosmoGW/CosmoGW/docs/source/index.rst

 backgrounds from different sources in the early Universe, focusing on the production of GWs from sound waves and MHD turbulence from cosmological phase transitions.

-The repository is stored on GitHub: https://github.com/CosmoGW/cosmoGW And publicly available on PyPI: https://pypi.org/project/cosmoGW/
+The repository is stored on GitHub: https://github.com/CosmoGW/cosmoGW.
+It is also publicly available on PyPI: https://pypi.org/project/cosmoGW/

-To install, you can use pip:
+To install the code, you can use pip:

 .. code-block:: bash